mhelvens/delta.js/README.md

 deltaJs.select('cool-feature', 'silly-feature', 'debugging-patch-359');
 ```

-Other features and deltas can be automatically pulled in if they are linked
+Other features and deltas, if they are linked with the features given,
-with these through the `if` or `selects` options.
+can be automatically pulled in through any `if` or `selects` options.

 Note that a feature needs to be registered before it can be selected.
 And a delta needs to be
 selected before the appearance of any variation point to which it applies.
 It is probably
 something you want to do very early in your application.

-## The `Facade` API
+## The `Proxy` API

 <img align="right" width="300px" margin="15px" src="./docs/coder-generic.jpg" />

 Deltas can modify values in any number of ways, from completely
 replacing them with other values, to making fine-grained modifications in a deeply nested
 object.
 It does so through well-defined *operations*, which you can specify through the
-various methods of `Facade` instance.
+various methods of a `Proxy` instance.

 Every delta *targets* a specific JavaScript object, which we'll denote as `target` in the
 descriptions below.
 All operations of that delta act on one of the properties of `target`.